Compare Merchant Cash Advance Quotes

 1. What’s your cash flow situation?

 Is your business seasonal or does it generate consistent, year-round revenue?
-If your cash flow fluctuates, an LOC may be a better fit.
+If your cash flow fluctuates, you may need the flexibility offered by a line of credit.
 It gives you the freedom to draw funds when needed and repay when the timing’s right.

 2. How quickly do you need funds?

-Do you need cash within 1-2 days?
 If time is important, then an MCA is the way to go.
-With funds available within 24-72 hours, they are a lifesaver when you’re facing urgent situations like equipment breakdowns.
+With funds available within 24-72 hours, they are a lifesaver when you’re facing urgent situations.

 3. How’s your credit?

-The condition of your credit score can be the deciding factor in the line of credit vs MCA debate.
-LOCs typically require a stronger credit profile, with lenders closely scrutinising your financials.
-If your credit score is higher than 650, an LOC might be your best bet.
+The condition of your credit score is the most critical factor in the line of credit vs MCA debate.
+LOCs typically require a business to have a good credit score, so if you meet the criteria, then an LOC is your best bet.
+Otherwise, choose the merchant cash advance option.

 4. Cost considerations.